 Ashwagandha and Your Heart: What the Research Says

-Cardiovascular research on ashwagandha (Withania somnifera) sits at a curious junction: many of the documented effects of this adaptogen — cortisol reduction, cholesterol improvement, blood pressure modulation, enhanced aerobic capacity — are directly relevant to heart health.
+Cardiovascular research on ashwagandha (Withania somnifera) sits at a curious junction: many of the documented effects of this adaptogen — stress response modulation, general wellbeing support — are widely studied.
 Yet there is no dedicated large-scale clinical trial studying ashwagandha for cardiovascular disease outcomes specifically.

 What exists is a constellation of mechanistic and biomarker data.
-Understanding what that constellation means — and what it does not — requires a concept we call the stress-cardiovascular relay: the chain by which chronic psychological stress activates the HPA axis, elevates cortisol and inflammatory markers, and progressively damages the cardiovascular system through multiple simultaneous pathways.
+Understanding what that constellation means — and what it does not — requires a concept we call the stress-cardiovascular relay: the chain by which chronic psychological stress activates the HPA axis, triggering stress biomarkers.

 The Pathways: How Ashwagandha May Support Cardiovascular Health